Mandy King enters her seventh season at the helm of the women's basketball program in 2018-19.

-Dana Peterson returns for her second season in 2017-18.
+Dana Peterson returns for her third season in 2018-19.

-Peterson was a three-sport athlete at Cabrini College and earned her B.S. in elementary education and special education in 2016.
+Peterson was a three-sport athlete at Cabrini University and earned her B.S. in elementary education and special education in 2016.

 Peterson won a total of 10 Colonial States Athletic Conference Championships for the Cavaliers in basketball, soccer and lacrosse.
 She was the 2016 CSAC Scholar-Athlete of the Year.
 She has worked at both Cabrini clinics and Bishop Ahr Basketball Camps and was the 2014 CSAC Soccer Player of the Year.